Copenhagen Bioscience PhD Programme

 Marc Pielies Avellí

-Supervisor: Simon Rasmussen, CPR
+Supervisor: Simon Rasmussen, CBMR

 Home Country: Spain